luyadev/luya.io/docs/guide/app/security.md

 ]
 ```

-When enabling `ensureSecureConnection` a few other security mechnism are triggered as well, like cookies use secure flag and a few headers will be set `Strict-Transport-Security`, `X-XSS-Protection`, `X-Frame-Options => "SAMEORIGIN"` in order to prevent [Clickjacking](https://de.wikipedia.org/wiki/Clickjacking).
+When enabling `ensureSecureConnection` a few other security mechanism are triggered as well, like cookies use secure flag and a few headers will be set `Strict-Transport-Security`, `X-XSS-Protection`, `X-Frame-Options => "SAMEORIGIN"` in order to prevent [Clickjacking](https://de.wikipedia.org/wiki/Clickjacking).

 ## Secure login